manuth/NPMPackageEditor/README.md

   * If `bin` is a string, it is set to an object with a property named like the package's `name` and its value set to the original string.
   * If `man` is a string, it is set to an array containing said string.

-If you pass the `root` of the package as an argument, following properties are normalized in addition:
+If the `FileName` property of the package is set, following properties will be normalized in addition:
   * If undefined, `description` is automatically loaded from the `README` file
   * If the package is located inside a `GitHub` repository, `bugs` and `homepage` are automatically set if they're undefined
   * If the package is located inside a `git` repository, the `repository` property is set accordingly, if undefined